 - Inspect the pipes

 Visually inspect the pipes to look for pool leaks, cracks, or other signs of damage.
 This can be done by draining the pool and examining the pipes.
+As far as above ground pools, this may be quite a bit easier.
 You can also use a camera to inspect the inside of the pipes for any damage, clogs, or blockages.
 This is especially useful for identifying hard-to-reach areas or pipes buried underground.

 - Consult a swimming pool leak professional